Why is Goat Milk Soap Good for Your Skin?

-Now that sounds scary, doesn't it?
-"They're just not handling the dangerous part."
 Yes, lye is dangerous, I wear goggles while making soap (don't want any splatters in my eyeballs while stick blending!)

-Now I know what your thinking.
-"Why are you telling me this, it will scare me from using natural homemade soap?!"
+"OK, so, why are you telling me this, it will scare me from using natural homemade soap?!"
 "How can this be safe to use?"

-The soap loaf then goes into our freezer for 6-8 hrs., or a day if I forget about it.
+The soap loaf then goes into our freezer for 6-8 hrs. (or a day if I forget about it).
 This is because the goat milk causes the soap to heat up, you wouldn't believe how hot it really gets.
 I started out not doing this step and would get huge cracks in the top of the soap from the heat trying to escape.
 So into the freezer it goes.

 A couple days later it can be unmolded and sliced.

 But, it's not ready to be used yet!
-This natural soap has to cure for 4-6 weeks to make a hard long lasting bar of luxurious skin loving soap.
+This natural soap has to cure for 4-6 weeks to make a hard, long-lasting bar of luxurious skin loving soap.
 For impatient people like us, it's hard to do, but necessary.

 Ready to pamper yourself with soft moisturized skin?